pkkronborg/project-exam-2/README.md

 A newly launched accommodation booking site called Holidaze requested me to develop a brand new front end for their application.

 # Description
 This is my Project Exam 2.
-The website is built with HTML, CSS, JS, Bootstrap
+The website is built with React, Bootstap, React Calendar and Yup for form validation.

 There are 5 pages: home with all listings, detail page, bookings, venues and profile page.